ewagner-splunk/sql/README.md

 ### phone
 Takes one argument: All or part (country code) of a phone number For example, pass `country_code +48` for all users with a Polish phone number or pass `phone 555-555-5555` to find the user with that number.
 Returns a list of all users with phone numbers using that country code.
 (How many users do we have with Polish phone numbers?)

+### find_domain
+Takes 1 argument: an email domain (like 'splunk.com').
+This will return all orgs in which a member of that org has an email address with that domain.

+### essentials
+No arguments.
+Returns a sequence of org slugs with the "essentials" package, sandwiched by double quotes and separated by commas.

+### full_stack
+No arguments.
+Returns a sequence of org slugs with the "full stack" package, sandwiched by double quotes and separated by commas.

+### free_orgs
+No arguments.
+Returns a sequence of org slugs with the "free" package, sandwiched by double quotes and separated by commas.

+### trials_since
+Takes 1 argument: date / time.
+Returns a sequence of org slugs for all new trials created after the provided date/time, sandwiched by double quotes and separated by commas.
+The date/time format of the argument must conform to the format used in the vo_hier.Organizations.created_on column.
+YYYY-MM-DD HH:MM:SS)